 Short term fostering placements provide a child or young person with a safe environment on a temporary basis.
 After this, they can return to their family home and birth parents.
 Alternatively, if the option of returning the child in care back to their birth family isn’t possible, a foster family will provide short term foster care until a more long-term arrangement – such as adoption – can be arranged.

-A short term fostering placement can often last anywhere between a few days or a few weeks, and in some cases it can even last up to a few months.
-As a short term foster carer, it’s likely you’ll be required to take care of a young child at short notice – meaning you need to be flexible and be able to respond to urgent requirements.
+A short term fostering placement can last anywhere between a few days, a few weeks, and in some cases, even a few months.
+As a short term foster carer, it’s likely you’ll be required to take care of a young child at short notice.
+It’s not always clear how long your short term foster placement will last, as this depends entirely on the needs and requirements of the child in care, so it’s important you are flexible and able to respond to urgent requirements.

-As well as emergency fostering, another type of short term foster care is remand fostering.
-In this instance, the young person in care is on remand and, rather than being entered into a custody arrangement, there is the option of being placed with a foster carer.
+With remand foster care, the young person in care is on remand and, rather than being entered into a custody arrangement, there is the option to be placed with a foster carer.
 As a remand foster carer, you will have the special skills needed to support the young person through this difficult part of life.

 If you’ve got any questions or would like to find out more about fostering with Capstone, fill out the form below.

 An experienced fostering advisor from your local area will then be in touch.